Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Step 2.
 Identify personas or actors

-You may find that in different sources that these influencers sometimes are called personas or actors.
+In different sources, these influencers are sometimes called personas or actors.
 We’ll call them personas for the sake of consistency.

 Note: Personas are not only the ones who help you, like customers or employees.
-They can be ones who prevent you from achieving your goals like competitors, government, etc.
+They can be the ones who prevent you from achieving your goals, like competitors, government, etc.

 Don’t focus on small details such as pretty pictures and names.
 Primarily, you need to know more about each persona.
-For example, you can answer such questions like:
+For example, you can answer such questions as:

-• Does the persona have any frustrations?
+- Does the persona have any frustrations related to your product?
 What are they?

 Answering these questions will help you find the right deliverables for each persona later.
-It might feel redundant, but having those questions answered will give you more insights for the next steps of mapping.
+It might feel redundant, but having those questions answered will give you more insights into the next steps of the impact mapping process.

 Here they are on our impact map: